-Braless Suki Waterhouse Nipple Slip During Chilly Beach Shoot
+Braless Suki Waterhouse Suffers Nipple Slip During Chilly Beach Shoot

 A photo posted by Suki Waterhouse (@sukiwaterhouse) on

-Model Suki and television presenter Poppy debuted their line of accessories during the Fall of 2016, and are both excited about the future and the prospects that it brings.
+Model Suki and television presenter Poppy debuted their line of accessories during the fall of 2016, and are both excited about the future and the prospects that it brings.

 “We aim to juxtapose functionality with femininity – we wanted elegant pieces that could withstand the wear and tear of busy lives.
 We are adamant that our range would be customizable so that everyone can stamp their own identity on their pieces.”